openedx/edx-documentation/en_us/install_operations/source/configuration/enable_timed_exams.rst

 exams feature in Studio and the Learning Management System.

-For information about how course teams set up timed exams, see the :ref:`opencoursestaff:Timed Exams` topic in *Building and Running an Open edX Course*.
+For information about how course teams set up timed exams, see the :ref:`Timed Exams` topic in *Building and Running an Open edX Course*.
 For information about the learner experience, see :ref:`openlearners:taking_timed_exams` in the  *Open edX Learner's Guide*.